dataledgerlabs/TxGuard/README.md

 - Phase 2 - Acceleration: Planned for future execution, this phase will integrate advanced predictive analytics, anomaly detection, and behavioral insights.
 It aims to elevate compliance efforts and decision-making through machine learning capabilities.
 A preliminary outline of Phase 2 is included in the annex.

-The total implementation time for Phase 1 is estimated approximately in one year, with a staffing level of approximately 1.2 Full-Time Equivalents (FTE).
-Budget planning for this phase follows the P10 (best case) scenario.
-Full cost and time allocations are detailed in the XVI.
-[Milestones and Estimated Timeline](#xvi-milestones-and-estimated-timeline)
+Phase 1 implementation of TxGuard is projected to span 41 weeks, with a core team of 1.2 Full-Time Equivalents (FTEs) across four members.
+It covers Request for Proposal (RFP) preparation and four core stages: Collection, Curation, Descriptive Analytics Engine, and Exposure.
+The budget, designed for 33 weeks of active development, totals approximately €25,000 and aligns with the scope of the first-place submission for the [Madrid Hackathon MAD2025](https://qubic.org/madrid-hackathon).
+Detailed cost and time allocations are provided in Section [Budget Estimation](#xiv-budget-estimation).

 <br>